Requirements Explained

 Focus Field Courses (4-6)

-The focus field must include a minimum of four, and a maximum of six courses, normally drawn from at least two social science departments and including at least one course on an historical topic.
+The focus field must include a minimum of four, and a maximum of six courses, drawn from at least two social science departments and including at least one History course.
 Students may petition the Board of Instruction to include social science courses given in non-social science departments.
 At least two courses must be taken in FAS.

 Economics Requirement: